Reducing measurements in quantum erasure correction by quantum local recovery: Concluding Remarks

 By a similar argument repeated with every edge, we also see that any single erasure can be corrected by measuring at most $6$ qubits, and that the surface code in Fig.\ \ref{fig1} has locality $5$, which exemplifies Proposition \ref{prop5}.

-\section{Concluding remarks}
+\section{Concluding Remarks}

 In this paper, in order to correct erasures, we clarified which measurements are sufficient on which qudits in a stabilizer codeword with erasures in Theorem \ref{thm0} and Proposition \ref{prop1000}.
-Then we clarified the minimum required number of measurements by our proposal in Theorems \ref{rem12} and \ref{thm2}, which looked similar to the dimension length profile of classical linear codes \cite{forney94}.
+Then we clarified the minimum required number of measurements by our proposal in Theorems \ref{rem12} and \ref{thm2}, which looked similar to the dimension length profile of classical linear codes \citep{forney94}.
 In Remark \ref{rem100} we gave a computational procedure to find a smallest set of stabilizer observables to correct erasures by our proposal.
 Those general results for stabilizer codes were specialized to the CSS codes in Section \ref{sec4}.

 As an application of the above results, in Section \ref{sec62} localities of generalized surface codes were clarified in the context of quantum local recovery, and we also gave another computational procedure in Section \ref{sec63} to find smallest sets of vertexes and faces for measurements to correct erasures, with a given generalized surface code and a given set $I$ of erasures.
 Consequently, we showed that correction of erasures at $I$ needs measurements of at most $|I|$ vertexes and at most $|I|$ faces.
 Unfortunately, it has cubic computational complexity $O(n^3)$ with code length $n$, as it is Gaussian elimination.
-Since erasure correction by using the full set of measurement outcomes on a generalized surface code can be done in linear computational complexity $O(n)$ \cite{delfosse2020}, the cubic complexity is comparably large.
+Since erasure correction by using the full set of measurement outcomes on a generalized surface code can be done in linear computational complexity $O(n)$ \citep{delfosse2020}, the cubic complexity is comparably large.
 A faster alternative to the procedure in Section \ref{sec63} is strongly desired.
+Such an alternative may need to utilize structures specific to a class of codes for reduction of computational complexity, such as surface codes or LDPC codes, and further reduction of the complexity $O(n^3)$ seems difficult to this author for the general class of all stabilizer codes.